openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Authentication Responses MUST be made as defined in [@!RFC6749].

-Below is a non-normative example of
+Below is a non-normative example of a successful Authentication Response:

 ```
 HTTP/1.1 302 Found
   Location: https://wallet.example.org/cb?